takipi-field/overops-event-generator/README.md

 # push the generator to PCF
 cf push overops-event-generator -p target/overops-event-generator-1.0.0.jar

-# bind the takipi service to the generator
+# bind the "takipi" service to the generator
 cf bind-service overops-event-generator takipi

 # restage the generator and enjoy